-The islands, known as Dokdo (Tok Islets) in Korean or Takeshima in Japanese, are a group of small islets in the Sea of Japan.
-The sovereignty over the islets is still disputed beyond Japan and South Korea.
+The islands are a group of small islets.
+The sovereignty over the islets is still disputed beyond South Korea and Japan.
 The group consists of two volcanic main island and 35 smaller rocks.
 The highest unnamed point is 169 metres above sealevel on the west island.

-The 2 and 5 value stamp depict a natural sea arch on Liancourt Rocks.
+The 2 and 5 value stamp depict a natural sea arch.

-The 12 value stamp depicts a natural sea arch on Liancourt Rocks.
+The 12 value stamp depicts a natural sea arch.

 (existing perforated and imperforated)